Date and Time

-If you have been searching for independent clients during lockdown, you can use this method to start off with an initial income of INR 40,000-60,000 per month.
+If you have been searching for independent clients during the lockdown, you can use this method to start off with an initial income of INR 40,000-60,000 per month.
 As you become familiar with the process, you will be able to increase your income to INR 1 - 2 lakhs per month.

-Further growth is possible by additional hiring, and by converting your practice into a firm, or having a network which enables you to focus on only the highest margin work, without compromise in client delivery.
+Further growth is possible by additional hiring, and by converting your practice into a firm, or having a network that enables you to focus on only the highest margin work, without compromise in client delivery.

 We are not covering this aspect in the current workshop.
 You will need this once you accomplish an additional INR 1,00,000 - INR 2,00,000 of income.